-Methods and assumptions used to establish the actuarially determined contribution for the year ending June 30, 2017:
+Methods and assumptions used to establish the actuarially determined contribution for the year ending June 30, 2018:

-Valuation dateActuarially determined contribution for the year ending June 30, 2017 is based on results from the June 30, 2015 actuarial valuation, and was calculated as of June 30, with appropriate interest to the middle of the fiscal year.Actuarial cost methodEntry Age Normal actuarial cost methodAmortization methodAmortization payments calculated to fully fund unfunded actuarial accrued liability with annual increases of 5% over a closed period.Remaining amortization period23 years as of July 1, 2015 The amortization of unfunded actuarial accrued liability (UAAL) within the actuarially

-The amortization of unfunded actuarial accrued liability (UAAL) within the actuarially determined contribution rate calculation is based on the level percentage of pay required to amortize the UAAL over the 30-year closed period that began July 1, 2008.
+Valuation date Actuarially determined contribution for the year ending June 30, 2018 is based on results from the June 30, 2016 actuarial valuation, and was calculated as of June 30, with appropriate interest to the middle of the fiscal year.
+Actuarial cost method Entry Age Normal actuarial cost method Amortization method Amortization payments calculated to fully fund unfunded actuarial accrued liability with annual increases of 5% over a closed period.
+Remaining amortization period 22 years as of July 1, 2016 The amortization of unfunded actuarial accrued liability (UAAL) within the actuarially determined contribution rate calculation is based on the level percentage of pay required to amortize the UAAL over the 30-year closed period that began July 1, 2008.